“You can’t always get what you want, but if you try, sometimes, you might find you get what you need.” – Rolling Stones

 1. Adopt a mindset of simplicity: The culture of materialism and celebrity fans the flames of desire for the things you don’t really need.
 The truth of the matter is that you don’t really need that much to be happy.
 The things that are going to truly fulfill you are simple if you adopt a mindset of simplicity.
 Of course, you don’t have to deprive yourself of life’s goodies.
 You simply need to adjust your expectations and train yourself to find happiness in the small things.

 3. Maintain self-control and discipline: Sticking with the needs and wants that you’ve written down on your list requires commitment.
 It may not be easy, especially if you’re someone who has a tough time controlling your impulses and gets carried away.
 You can keep yourself on-track by thinking hard before you buy or take action on something.
 If you find yourself under the grip of an addictive pattern that blurs the line between your wants and needs, stop, take a deep breath, and ask yourself these questions: Do I really need this to survive?
 Why do I need or want this item?
 Do I already have something similar?
 How will I feel after acquiring this?
 What effect will it have on my finances and my self-confidence?
-By asking yourself these questions, you’ll make more conscious and wise decisions that are driven by your needs, and less by your wants.
+By asking yourself these questions, you’ll make more conscious and wise choices.

 4. Develop a practice of gratitude: An attitude of gratitude will create feelings of abundance and prosperity no matter how much we have in our lives.
 A farmer in a rural town can feel just as wealthy as a real estate magnate in a city if he takes the time to appreciate what he has in his life.
 We typically like to compare ourselves to those who have more than us and fret over the things that they have which we don’t.
 If you reorient your attention to reflect on all the ways that you’ve been blessed, you’ll notice an instant shift in how you relate to your needs and wants.
 Cultivate a daily practice of noticing both the big and little things that you’re thankful for such as the food on your table, the roof above your head, the clothes you wear, your health and safety, and anything else that you cherish.
 There are people out there who fantasize about the life you’re living and have many of their basic needs unmet because of their circumstances.

 All of us are born into this world with nothing, and we’ll carry nothing out when we leave it.
-The only thing that our soul retains is the spiritual jewel of wisdom, love, and compassion.
-We need to work toward creating experiences that give us access to these jewels, and that provide us with the opportunities to leave a legacy – a legacy that contributes more towards meeting the needs of others than to meeting our own wants.
+The only thing that our soul retains is the spiritual lessons and our inner gifts.
+We need to work toward creating experiences that provide us with the opportunities to leave a legacy – a legacy that contributes more towards meeting the needs of both ourselves and others.